tracetheheat/tracetheheat.github.io/_posts/2019-13-10-Mobility-as-a-Service-how-far-are-we-pt2.md

 It’s true, there are many transport services and modes from which residents and visitors could benefit from.
 The ongoing form is, as I showed you, in contrary, how nowadays smart solutions could work.
 Next to it, there is a consensus *(see Krakow development strategy)* on what are the main weaknesses and threads of nowadays mobility configuration.
 For example, the lack of integration of transport systems in Cracow metropolitan area, a general increase in traffic flows in the city centre together with lack of effective legal tools which would restrict private cars to enter the city centre.
 MaaS application thus offers a modern solution, which could partially address mentioned transportation-related problems and shift weaknesses and threads into strengths.
 In my opinion, it’s necessary to bring together all different actors from transportation services in Cracow under one roof and try to make something useful out of it.
 Useful not only for the different providers of transportation services but also for the city and public.

 At this time (December of 2019), the city council is discussing the new city [budget](https://www.bip.krakow.pl/_inc/rada/posiedzenia/show_pdfdoc.php?id=110032) for the upcoming year.
-Even though the budget is still an object of a discussion and will be officially accepted on 18th of December, glimpse look into it could give us a picture of what investments (and strategy) is city going to support at 2020.
+Even though the budget is still an object of a discussion and will be officially accepted on 18th of December, a quick look into it could give us a picture of what investments (and strategy) is city going to support at 2020.
 Focusing on transport, all investments go to infrastructure mainly for cars, but also trams (new line), non-motorized means of transport and city informational system.
-Even so, the finances allocated for transport investments account for almost half of the budget, unfortunately, an investment action, which would get the city closer to its ***smart moblity objective*** did not get on the paper.
+Even so, the finances allocated for transport investments account for almost half of the budget.
+Unfortunately, an investment action, which would get the city closer to its ***smart moblity objective*** did not get on the paper.

 > you could find the original document of the budget [here](https://www.bip.krakow.pl/_inc/rada/posiedzenia/show_pdfdoc.php?id=110032) or you could check the overview at [lovekrakow.pl](https://lovekrakow.pl/aktualnosci/jakie-inwestycje-beda-realizowane-w-2020-roku-lista_33042.html)

-Cracow local government should initiate a debate over the MaaS application and what is more important, the local government should already from the begining put themself into the position as a moderator of the whole MaaS ecosystem.
-Such a position is crucial for the city planning authorities, while the key competencies of such a moderator lie in:
+Cracow authorities should initiate a debate over the MaaS application and what is more important, the local government should already put themself into the position as a moderator of the whole MaaS ecosystem from the very beginning.
+Such a position is crucial for the city planning authorities, as the key competencies of such a moderator lie in:

 - explaining the **vision**
+- what are the problems of Cracow
+- MaaS as a possible solution of the transport related problems
 - setting **the rules** for the MaaS providers
 - defining **which actors** are going to be included in the MaaS project, as well as **their power and position** within the network